Kounotori 7: Cargo

-In the Unpressurized Logistic Carrier (ULC), Kounotori 7 carries 6 lithium-ion batteries Orbital Replacement Units (ORUs) for replacing the ISS's existing nickel-hydrogen batteries.
-The transportation of replacement batteries is a continuation from the previous Kounotori 6, and will continue through to Kounotori 9.
+In the Unpressurized Logistic Carrier (ULC), Kounotori 7 carried 6 lithium-ion batteries Orbital Replacement Units (ORUs) for replacing the ISS's existing nickel-hydrogen batteries.
+The transportation of replacement batteries was a continuation from the previous Kounotori 6 mission, and continued through to Kounotori 9.

 Operation

 Launch and rendezvous with ISS

 Initially Kounotori 7 was scheduled to launch at 22:32 UTC on 10 September 2018, but was postponed due to bad weather forecast at a ground tracking station.
-It was rescheduled to 13 September 2918 at 21:20 UTC, but adverse weather forecast at the launch site pushed one day further to 14 September at 20:59:14 UTC.
+It was rescheduled to 13 September at 21:20 UTC, but adverse weather forecast at the launch site pushed one day further to 14 September at 20:59:14 UTC.

 During the preflight check, a problem was found in the blowoff valve of the launch vehicle second stage oxygen tank, and the launch was scrubbed.
 After the problem was resolved, the launch was rescheduled to 21 September 2018 at 18:15 UTC.
 Bad weather forecast pushed it one day to 17:52 UTC on 22 September 2018.

 The H-IIB launch vehicle carrying Kounotori 7 launched at 17:52:27 UTC on 22 September 2018.
 It arrived at the proximity of International Space Station on 27 September 2018, and the station's Space Station Remote Manipulator System (SSRMS) grappled it at 11:36 UTC.
 Kounotori 7 was berthed to the ISS at 18:08 UTC on 27 September 2018.

 Operation while berthed to ISS

-Exposed Pallet (EP), which carries the replacement batteries for ISS, was extracted from Kounotori's Unpressurized Logistics Carrier (ULC) by the SSRMS (Canadarm2) and transferred to the Mobile Base System (MBS) Payload/Orbital Replacement Unit Accommodations (POA) on 28 September 2018.
+The Exposed Pallet (EP), which carries the replacement batteries for ISS, was extracted from Kounotori's Unpressurized Logistics Carrier (ULC) by the SSRMS (Canadarm2) and transferred to the Mobile Base System (MBS) Payload/Orbital Replacement Unit Accommodations (POA) on 28 September 2018.

 Due to the launch failure of Soyuz MS-10, planned extravehicular activity to replace the batteries of ISS could not be performed while the Kounotori 7 was berthed to ISS.
-The Exposed Pallet will remain at the ISS after departure of Kounotori 7.
+The Exposed Pallet remained at the ISS after departure of Kounotori 7.